nightroman/FarNet/JsonKit/README.md

 [Contents]

-In array and object panels, use the following keys for editing:
+In array and object panels, use the following keys for editing

 - `F4` to edit the cursor item in the editor
 - `Del`, `F8` to remove selected items